jupyterlab/jupyterlab/docs/source/getting_started/issue.rst

 Before creating an issue, search in the issue tracker for relevant issues.
 If you find an issue describing your problem, comment there with the following information instead of creating a new issue.
 If you find a relevant resolved issue (closed and locked for discussion), create a new issue and reference the resolved issue.

-To create an issue, collect the following information:
+To create an issue, collect the following contextual information:

+- relevant package versions (including `jupyterlab` and `notebook` versions, as well as browser and operating system versions)
 - relevant server and JavaScript error messages
-- relevant package versions (including at least the versions of `jupyterlab` and `notebook`)
 - screenshots or short screencasts illustrating the issue

 `Create a new issue <https://github.com/jupyterlab/jupyterlab/issues/new>`__.
-Include the information from above.
-Be sure to mention the process you followed above to diagnose that this was a JupyterLab issue.
+Include the contextual information from above.
+Describe how you followed the diagnosis steps above to conclude this was a JupyterLab issue.

+Communication in JupyterLab follows the Jupyter `Community Guides <https://jupyter.readthedocs.io/en/latest/community/content-community.html>`__.